 What Are The Airline Rules for Wearing a Face Mask on a Plane?

-Airlines all vary on their rules with masks but can they actually be enforced?
+Airlines all vary on their rules with masks but what are they and can they actually be enforced?
 This will very much depend on the unique situation. ie how is safety impacted for the passengers, crew or aircraft?
 And whether it’s law in that country.
 In the USA it’s currently federal law until further notice for ALL passengers on ANY airline to or from the USA aged 2 and above to wear a mask.
 This means you must comply by law unless exempt for reasons listed further below.

 The Captain is in charge of the flight and it is he or she who ultimately has a say over who can travel, especially if they have any concerns for the flights operation and safety during flight.